haquefardeen/awesome-dot/README.md

 - [Ledger Account Recovery Tool](https://github.com/Koniverse/Ledger-Account-Recovery-Tool) - This offline tool can be used to export accounts on Polkadot-SDK networks from a Ledger device using seed phrases.
 Developed by SubWallet
 - [Ocelloids SDK](https://github.com/sodazone/ocelloids-sdk) - Typescript SDK for building multi-chain applications using reactive data streams.
 Features dynamic filtering over streams and extraction for nested batch, proxy and multisig calls.
 - [Ocelloids Client Library](https://github.com/sodazone/ocelloids-services/tree/main/packages/client) - TypeScript client library to interact with Ocelloids Service APIs.
 Supports subscriptions to real-time data streams across multiple chains and enables querying of aggregated multi-chain data.
+- [Dedot Client Library](https://github.com/dedotdev/dedot) - Dedot is a JavaScript client for Polkadot and Substrate-based blockchains, optimized for lightweight and tree-shakable dapp development offering precise types and API suggestions with latest metadata integration for solochains and ink!
+Smart Contracts.
+(Made by OpenGuild Community)
+- [polkadot-rs](https://github.com/openguild-labs/polkadot-rs) - Minimal Rust implementation of `@polkadot-js/api`.
+(Made by OpenGuild Community)
 ---

 <div align="center">